Parkside (Qld)

 Parkside has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No factors impact an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could affect this area.
-Notable projects include Mount Isa Future Ready Economy Roadmap, Mount Isa Mines - Black Star Open Cut Project, Mount Isa Police Accommodation and Justice System Resourcing, Essential Pipeline Works - City Low and High Systems.
+No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 0 projects that are likely to affect this area.
+Notable projects include Mount Isa Future Ready Economy Roadmap, Mount Isa Mines - Black Star Open Cut Project, Mount Isa Police Accommodation and Justice System Resourcing, and Essential Pipeline Works - City Low and High Systems.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.